ISLAND

 Pacific

 Island Vulnerability explores the challenges which isolated geographies face when dealing with risk and disasters by examining the processes which create, maintain, and could be used to reduce their vulnerability.
-After some region-wide resources, this page provides information on vulnerability issues on specific Pacific islands:
+This page provides information on some islands in the Pacific region:

 Pacific Region